- What graphic design services do you provide?

 My policy is pretty standard.
 I require a non refundable down payment on all projects.
-If in the unlikely chance you are not happy with the design work that is presented to you in the allotted amount of work hours, you have the opportunity to walk away or purchase additional project time, or of course walk away.
+If in the unlikely chance you are not happy with the design work that is presented to you in the allotted amount of work hours, you have the opportunity to purchase additional project time, or of course walk away.
 With that said, I often provide additional work hours at no additional charge, as long as my time is being respected and not being taken advantage of.
 In rare instances when certain clients can not be pleased despite my best attempts, I will require additional payment to continue offering my services.
 While I wish I didn’t have to, in the end I have a business to run.

 - What forms of payment do you accept?

 Paypal, check and credit card are acceptable forms of payment.
 If you require payment by credit card, that can be done through Paypal’s secure system and doesn’t require you to have a Paypal account.
-Since Paypal charges me a 3% convenience fee for payments received, payment by check is preferred; however it’s recommended to choose the payment method that’s most convenient for you.
+Since Paypal charges me a 3% fee for payments received, payment by check is preferred; however it’s recommended to choose the payment method that’s most convenient for you.
 If you’re in a hurry to receive your design files, Paypal or credit card payment will be the quickest way.

 - How long do projects take to complete?

-The time frame for project completion will depend on your specific needs and my existing work load.
+The time frame for project completion will depend on project complexity, my scheduling and project work load.
 To give you a rough idea on timeframes, I typically request 3-5 weeks for logo project completion, 4-6 weeks for website designs, 2-3 weeks for brochures and smaller print projects.

 - How do I receive my files once a project is complete?